gdsilva1/ann-uav/README.md

 ## 1. Main Goal

-Literature has not much content using ANNs in the control system applied to unnamed aerial vehicles (UAv).
+Literature has not much content using ANNs in the control system applied to unmanned aerial vehicles (UAv).
 The goal is to build a model that can predict the control forces based on the trajectory of an UAV.

 ## 2. Methodolody